 Trump was permanently de-platformed from Twitter following the Capitol riots on Jan 6.
 In a tweet, the blue-bird social media platforms stated that “after close review of recent Tweets,” Trump’s account would be suspended permanently “due to the risk of further incitement of violence.”
 At the time the former president was banned from Twitter, Trump had more than 89 million followers and would be his go-to online platform where he would announce breaking news or unleash his wrath on those who crossed him.

 The unprecedented step in banning a sitting president was a decision Twitter CEO Jack Dorsey said to have expressed regret in “having to take these actions.”
-In a series of tweets, Dorsey defended the move from Twitter but warned that would set a “dangerous” precedent by empowering an “individual or corporation” on who can exercise their First Amendment rights.
+In a series of tweets, Dorsey defended the move from Twitter but warned that it would set a “dangerous” precedent by empowering an “individual or corporation” on who can exercise their First Amendment rights.

-Trump’s senior adviser Jason Miller revealed to Fox News in late March that the former president is planning to make a return to social media within the next “two or three months” with “his own platform.”
+In late March, Trump’s senior adviser Jason Miller revealed to Fox News that the former president is planning to make a return to social media within the next “two or three months” with “his own platform.”

 It’s unknown at the moment if the newly debuted online space will be a temporary means to communicate with supporters until his highly anticipated own social media platform is fully launched.